-- CAV 1116 FOUNDATIONS Classroom instruction in the different types of foundations used in residential construction.
+- CCT 1116 FOUNDATIONS Classroom instruction in the different types of foundations used in residential construction.
 Lay-out and setup of a conventional foundation for a residential dwelling.
-One hundred eighty clock hours.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CAV 1133 BLUEPRINT READING The study of the different plans in a set of house plans and the symbols used in each of them to identify the parts of a structure.
-Ninety clock hours.
+Six semester hours. - CCT 1133 BLUEPRINT READING (Prerequisites: CCT 1116, CCT 1163 and CCT 1236) The study of the different plans in a set of house plans and the symbols used in each of them to identify the parts of a structure.
 Two hours lecture.
 Two hours lab.
 Three semester hours. - CCT 1163 CONSTRUCTION MATHEMETICS This course includes the fundamental principles of practical problems in mathematics that carpenters may encounter in the workforce.
 Three semester hours credit.
-One hour lecture, four hours lab.
-Prerequisites: CCT 1116, CCT 1133 and CCT 1236 - CAV 1236 FLOOR & WALL FRAMING Theory and practical work experience in estimating, cutting, and installing floor and wall framing members.
-One hundred eight clock hours.
+One hour lecture, four hours lab. - CCT 1236 FLOOR & WALL FRAMING Theory and practical work experience in estimating, cutting, and installing floor and wall framing members.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CAV 1244 CEILING & ROOF FRAMING Theory and practical work experience in estimating materials for ceiling and roof framing members.
+Six semester hours. - CCT 1244 CEILING & ROOF FRAMING (Prerequisites: CCT 1116, CCT 1236, and CCT 1163) Theory and practical work experience in estimating materials for ceiling and roof framing members.
 Hands-on experience in measuring, cutting, and the installation of different types of ceiling and roof framing members.
-One hundred fifty clock hours.
 One hour lecture.
 Eight hours lab.
-Four semester hours.
-Prerequisites CAV 1116, CAV 1236, and CAV 1133 - CAV 1315 INTERIOR/EXTERIOR FINISHING & CABINET INSTALLATION The study of all areas of interior wall, ceiling and floor finishing and cabinet making.
-One hundred eighty clock hours.
+Four semester hours. - CCT 1315 INTERIOR/EXTERIOR FINISHING & CABINET INSTALLATION (Prerequisites: CCT 1116, CCT 1236, and CCT 1163) The study of all areas of interior wall, ceiling and floor finishing and cabinet making.
 Two hours lecture.
 Eight hour lab.
-Five semester hours.
-Prerequisites CAV 1116, CAV 1236, and CAV 1133 - CAV 2113 PRINCIPLES OF MULTI-FAMILY & LIGHT COMMERCIAL CONSTRUCTION (Prerequisites: CAV 1116 Foundations and CAV 1123 Forming Applications and CAV 1133 Blueprint Reading and CAV 1236 Floor & Wall Framing and CAV 1244 Ceiling & Roof Framing and CAV 1315 Interior Finishing & Cabinet Making and CAV 1413 Roofing and CAV 1513 Exterior Finishing) The study of apartment, motels, and other commercial buildings and how they are built.
-Ninety clock hours.
-Three semester hours. - CCT 2133 MILLWORK This course includes principles of building and installation of cabinet drawers and shelves.
+Five semester hours. - CCT 2113 PRINCIPLES OF MULTI-FAMILY & LIGHT COMMERCIAL CONSTRUCTION (Prerequisites: CCT 1116, CCT 1133, CCT 1163, CCT 1236, CCT 1244, CCT 1315) The study of apartment, motels, and other commercial buildings and how they are built.
+Two hours lecture.
+Two hours lab.
+Three semester hours. - CCT 2133 MILLWORK (Prerequisites: CCT 1116, CCT 1133, CCT 1244, CCT 1163, CCT 1236, and CCT 1315) This course includes principles of building and installation of cabinet drawers and shelves.
 Three semester hours credit.
-One hour lecture, four hours lab.
-Prerequisites: CCT 1116, CCT 1133, CCT 1245, CCT 1163, and CCT 1315 - CCT 2243 COST ESTIMATING Preparation of material and labor quantity surveys from actual working drawings and specifications.
+One hour lecture, four hours lab. - CCT 2243 COST ESTIMATING (Prerequisites: CCT 1116, CCT 1133, CCT 1244, CCT 1163, CCT 1236, and CCT 1315) Preparation of material and labor quantity surveys from actual working drawings and specifications.
 Three semester hours credit.
 Two hours lecture, two hours lab.
-Prerequisites: CCT 1116, CCT 1133, CCT 1245, CCT 1163, and CCT 1315